bryanapperson/blog/content/musings/agamemnon/index.md

 Aegisthus is legitimately grieved; why not seize the opportunity which presents itself?
 Revenge, a throne, even a queen are up for grabs.
 He has all the motive and no reason not to indulge it.
+Once he gains the throne he quickly shows himself to be the tyrant [Antinous](/musings/the-odyssey/#antinous) would have become.
 While this may be a tragic outcome for Agamemnon, presented by the playwright as the returning hero, I cannot say that Aegisthus' actions were unjust.
 They were in fact righteous, in avenging the atrocity trespassed upon his branch of the family.